derekeverett/fluxion/README.md

-# gradflow
+# fluxion
-A minimal computational graph with autograd.
+A minimal computational graph with supporting gradient backpropagation.

 ### some resources